 According to Table 4, the image's True Positive scores should always be greater for better results, and its False Negative numbers should be as low as feasible.
-The outcome of the
+The outcome of the experiment shows that compared to conventional classifiers, utilizing a deep learning classifier results in a high level of overall accuracy.
+Our tests on several images show that the suggested strategy performs effectively in both situations where the image's objects are difficult to distinguish from the backdrop and when they are distinct from it.

 Figures 6 and 7 demonstrate how well the CNN classifier performs and how accurate it is.
 5 phases with convolution and an Identification block make up this CNN ResNet-50 model.
-Each convolution block consists of three convolution layers, whereas each identification block consists of three convolution operations.
-The training information set for the ResNet-50 consists of about 23 million elements.
+Each convolution block consists of three convolution layers, whereas each identification block consists of three convolution set for the ResNet-50 consists of about 23 million elements.
 The First Sections of the Convolution Layer and Resnet Weights are shown in the figure.
 CNN has a 98.3% average accuracy rate.
 The recommended accuracy contrasts with the cutting-edge approaches depicted in Figure 8 in terms of accuracy.